 The show has been curated by Amy Dignam, artist and mother of three.

 Although the selection of artists comes from far and wide, the narrative doesn’t change.
-All the works actively challenge society’s attitudes toward maternal subjectivity.
-All the works position the mother in the foreground and clearly state that they shouldn’t be afraid of being seen or being judged.
+The work positions the mother in the foreground and clearly state that they shouldn’t be afraid of being seen or being judged.
 They impart a strong sense of the horror, humour, love and hate, and express those ambivalent feelings that are often experienced but not really acknowledged or accepted, during motherhood.

 With motherhood, ‘Love is, of course, an easier affect to acknowledge than hate: it is taken for granted in a Mother.
 Love’s absence is acknowledged to be a disaster.
 Hate, however, is frequently denied.’
 Torn in Two – The Experience of Maternal Ambivalence, Rozsika Parker, 1995.